BarakChamo/going-serverless/README.md

 <br>
 ## Prerequisites

 While many PAAS providers support "lambdas" and "API gateways" under different names, this workshop will focus on AWS's implementation for demonstration purposes.
+We will be using AWS `Lambda`, `API Gateway` and `S3` to build a small serverless API.

 To follow along, you'll require a free [AWS account](https://aws.amazon.com/free)